naugtur/bubbles/README.md

-## Transparently protect all your installs ans scripts
+## Transparently protect all your installs and scripts

 Want to keep using the tools you're used to but get additional security?